gaurangmacharya/pepithon/email-notification-ansible.md

 )
 ```

-**Error 2:** When Gmail account credentials were incorrect
+**5.2:** When Gmail account credentials were incorrect
 ```
 fatal: [localhost -> localhost]: FAILED! => {"changed": false, "msg": "Authentication to smtp.gmail.com:587 failed, please check your username and/or password", "rc": 1}
 ```

-**Error 3:** When file to be attached was either missing at defined location or was inaccessible.
+**5.3:** When file to be attached was either missing at defined location or was inaccessible.
 ```
 An exception occurred during task execution.
 To see the full traceback, use -vvv.
 The error was: IOError: [Errno 2] No such file or directory: '/tmp/ansible.logs'
 fatal: [localhost -> localhost]: FAILED! =>